3 MIN READ

 From its inception, GIS has emphasised the geographic element of data.
 The current definition of a GIS from Esri is:

 A geographic information system (GIS) is a framework for gathering, managing, and analyzing data.
 Rooted in the science of geography, GIS integrates many types of data.
-It analyses spatial location and organizes layers of information into visualizations using maps and 3D scenes.1
+It analyses spatial location and organises layers of information into visualizations using maps and 3D scenes.1

 Essentially, we still define GIS as a visualisation of data in map form to display information.
 Whilst this is definitely an accurate definition, it also limits the way we can push GIS into new domains.